-If you google Smörgåstårta, you will see a variation of monstrosities – 80’s creations that would make any Sundsval housewife from 1984 weep with pride.
+If you google Smörgåstårta, you will see a variation of monstrosities.
+Eighties creations that would make any Sundsval housewife from 1984 weep with pride.
 Still today, this is what they look like – some with seafood, some with ham, cheese, pate, tuna and anything else you can think of.
 Smothered in mayonnaise and then decorated with twirly bits of cucumber and the odd radish rose.

-In recent years, many have tried to make the Sandwich Cake look a bit more current – including yours truly – but it is hard: You don’t want to play too much with tradition, but also, you don’t want to start bringing back hair scrunchies, Miami Vice and Melanie Griffith.
+In recent years, many have tried to make the Sandwich Cake look a bit more current – but it is hard: You don’t want to play too much with tradition, but also, you don’t want to start bringing back hair scrunchies, Miami Vice and Melanie Griffith.
 It’s a fine balance.

-Since I showed off one of our sandwich Cakes on Channel 4’s Sunday Brunch the other day, we have had a lost of request for the recipe.
+Since our Bronte showed off one of our sandwich Cakes on Channel 4’s Sunday Brunch last year, we had a lots of request for the recipe.
 So, here goes: There is no recipe.
 You make it up as you go along.
 But, to please you all, here is the recipe for the one we showed on the TV show.
 Just remember: You can make it any way you like – any shape, any size – just adapt the recipe to fit your party.